Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 • Employee recognition

-When evaluating the question “What does company culture mean?,” it’s also important to know what culture is not.
+When evaluating the question “What does work culture mean?,” it’s also important to know what culture is not.
 Culture in a company is not defined by trendy perks or a fun office layout with pool tables or nap rooms.
 While perks are great, employees say flexibility, meaningful benefits, and feeling safe and comfortable in their work environment matter most.

 Culture is how employees' hearts and stomachs feel about Monday morning on Sunday night.